tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 }
 ```

-> **Note**: You may have noticed the usage of the `/*` along with the `//` for comments now.
-You
+> **Note**: Some may have noticed the usage of `/*` along with the `//` for comments now.
+We
-> can see the slight difference is that when you use the star or asterisk (`*`), you can use it
+> can see the slight difference is that when using the star or asterisk (`*`), it can be
 > by itself multiple times.
-You then will close the entire comment portion with a closing `*/`.
+The entire comment portion will end with a closing `*/`.

 This will be the first loop we examine.
-You see right at the beginning it has `while (counter < 3)`,
+Right at the beginning it has `while (counter < 3)`,
-and this states the condition that it checks until it is met, then stopping its execution.
-I hope
+and this states the condition that the loop checks until it is met, then stopping its execution.
+Hopefully
-the `counter < 3` part is familiar, but incase it is not that is checking whether the current
+the `counter < 3` part is familiar, but incase it is not, it is checking whether the current
 value of counter is less than the number three.
-I'm sure many of you have seen the equivalence
+Many have likely seen the equivalence
 operators such as this or greater than in mathematics, and we will list all of them later in this section.
 They
 work the same in that subject as they do here, but are usually seen as returning a `true` or `false`
 condition ("boolean" type) each time they are evaluated.
 This loop would also work if